waku-org/nwaku-compose/README.md

 * If you have ETH on Sepolia, it can be bridged to Linea Sepolia [here](https://bridge.linea.build/native-bridge).
 * A password to protect your rln membership.

-`docker-compose` [will read the `./.env` file](https://docs.docker.com/compose/environment-variables/set-environment-variables/#additional-information-3) from the filesystem.
+`docker-compose` [will read the `.env` file](https://docs.docker.com/compose/environment-variables/set-environment-variables/#additional-information-3) from the filesystem.
 There is `.env.example` available for you as a template to use for providing the above values.
 The process when working with `.env` files is to copy the `.env.example`, store it as `.env` and edit the values there.

 ```
 cp .env.example .env